Dewesoft's terms and conditions

 13.1.
-Evaluation license: User might ask for a time-limited free of charge evaluation to check the functionality of the software; the evaluation license should be used only for the purpose of software evaluation, no commercial use is allowed;
+Evaluation license: The user might ask for a time-limited free of charge evaluation to check the functionality of the software; the evaluation license should be used only for the purpose of software evaluation, and no commercial use is allowed;

 13.3.
 Time-limited license: Customers might choose to purchase software options and bundles with time expiration.
 The customer can use all functionality before the expiration time.
 After the expiration, the customer might continue to use all time-unlimited purchased licenses but is unable to use additional options and bundles which expired.

 13.4.
 License for analysis and offline setups: User might use software package of Dewesoft free of charge for data analysis and preparing of offline setups;